Motivic Tambara Functors: Effective homotopy modules and sheaves with generalized transfers

 \begin{lemma} Let $F: \scr C \to \scr D$ be a symmetric monoidal functor of stable, compact-rigidly generated, presentably symmetric monoidal $\infty$-categories.
 Assume that $F$ preserves colimits and has dense image.
 Then $F$ has a lax symmetric monoidal right adjoint $U$, so $U(\1_\scr{D}) \in \CAlg(\scr C)$, and $U$ induces an equivalence $\scr D \wequi U(\1_\scr{D})\Mod$. \end{lemma} We note that if $F: \scr C \to \scr D$ is a symmetric monoidal functor between stable, presentably symmetric monoidal $\infty$-categories which preserves colimits and has dense image, and $\scr C$ is compact-rigidly generated, then $\scr D$ is compact-rigidly generated as soon as $\1_\scr{D}$ is compact. \begin{proof} The existence of $U$ follows from the adjoint functor theorem, and the factorization $\scr D \to U(\1_\scr{D})\Mod$ is also obtained by abstract nonsense \cite[Construction 5.23]{mathew2017nilpotence}.
 Note that $U(\1_\scr{D})\Mod$ satisfies the same assumptions as $\scr C$.
 In other words we may assume that $U\1 \wequi \1$.
 Now apply \cite[Lemma 21]{bachmann-hurewicz}. \end{proof}

-Recall the category of presheaves with generalised transfers \cite[Section 4]{calmes2014finite}.
-We write $\widetilde{\HI}(k)$ for the category of homotopy invariant Nisnevich sheaves with generalised transfers.
+Recall the category of presheaves with generalized transfers \cite[Section 4]{calmes2014finite}.
+We write $\widetilde{\HI}(k)$ for the category of homotopy invariant Nisnevich sheaves with generalized transfers.
 Recall also the canonical equivalence $\widetilde{\HI}(k) \wequi \widetilde{\DM}^\eff(k)^\heart$ from \cite[Corollary 3.2.11]{Deglise17}.
 Now we come to our identification result for the category of effective homotopy modules.

-\begin{proposition} Let $k$ be an infinite perfect field, $char(k) \ne 2$.
+\begin{theorem} Let $k$ be an infinite perfect field, $char(k) \ne 2$.
 The adjunction

 induces an equivalence $\SH(k)^\heart \wequi \widetilde{\DM}(k)^\heart$ identifying the full subcategories $\SH(k)^{\eff\heart}$ and $\widetilde{\DM}^\eff(k)^\heart$.
 In particular